sydnejoywright/mystartup/README.md

     - Responsive to window resizing: Still working on a few glitches here, but the content will mostly adjust for screen size.
     - Properly styled CSS application text content: You can find examples of my text content on any of the pages.
     - I want to add more images, but there are a few right now.
+    - Really struggling with formatting different elements together on the page.